Customer data platform

 To specify “Big spender” users, you will need to calculate the average order value of every customer’s purchase history.

-Go to “Metrics” -> Create a new metric, define the period you want to analyze, select the format and choose the required metric creation options from the dropdown.
+Go to “Insights” -> Create a new metric, define the period you want to analyze, select the format and choose the required metric creation options from the dropdown.

 Formula: [A] Total revenue / [B] Total count of users